Pjmcnally/SLW/README.md

-This repo holds scripts and other tools I am using for work at SLW.
+This repo holds scripts and other automation tools I am using for work at SLW.